theodorecurtil/iot_streaming_analytics/README.md

 1. [Docker](https://www.docker.com/)
 2. [Docker Compose](https://docs.docker.com/compose/) to orchestrate the infrastructure.
 3. [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python virtual environment and run the Python scripts.
 4. [A Mapbox API key](https://www.mapbox.com/) to have map data inside Superset.
+For that, you simply need to create a free account with Mapbox which will give you a free API key with more than enough credits.

 The versions I used to build the project are